ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 {!../../examples/bubblesort.py!}
 ```

-Now whenever the values of array are accessed or altered, the stateset will record the events.
+Now whenever the values of the array are accessed or altered, the stateset will record the events.
 The `Array` class can be indexed normally as a list would be.
 The `Array` class comes with built-in functions that are not only useful but create special states that can be used to create more powerful animations.
-For eg. we can just index the array elements and compare them and swap their values as done in a normal bubblesort but by using the `Array.compare` and `Array.swap` we get the same functionalities and create more animations.
+For eg. we can just index the array elements and compare them and swap their values as done in a normal bubblesort but by using the `Array.compare` and `Array.swap`, we get the same functionalities and create more animations.

 ```Python hl_lines="12-13"
 {!../../examples/bubblesort.py!}